 Notification of Acceptance/Denial

 Admission decisions will be conveyed via the online application.
 Additional information about the admission decision can be found through the The Graduate School admissions site.
 Official acceptance will follow in writing from The Graduate School.
 Review of applications begins in December.
-Interview dates will be in February with the specific dates to be determined.
+Interview dates will be in the first two weeks of March, on Mondays and Fridays.
 Please follow us on Twitter or Facebook for updates.

 Tuition & Financial Aid

 All students admitted to the Clinical Psychology PhD Program in the Department of Psychiatry and Behavioral Sciences will receive a Research Assistant Scholarship or equivalent award that provides 100 percent tuition remission, fully subsidized university health insurance and a monthly stipend (at least $2,643 monthly for 12 months or $31,716 annually).
 As part of the acceptance of the financial support, students are required to apply for external funding.
 The Clinical Psychology PhD Program does not provide funded teaching assistantships.